angular/angular/aio/content/guide/browser-support.md

     </td>

     <td>
       All current browsers.
-Enabled by default.
+Included automactically by @angular/cli if AOT is off.
       Can remove if you always use AOT and only use Angular decorators.
     </td>